NVIDIA/hpc-container-maker/docs/tutorial.md

 from the deployment step.
 The development toolchain, application source code, and build artifacts are not necessary when deploying the built application inside a container.
-In fact, they can significantly and unnecessarily bloat the size of the container image.
+In fact, they can significantly and unnecessarily increase the size of the container image.

 The `hpccm` command line tool automatically creates 2 stages, `Stage0`, and `Stage1`.
 Most [building blocks](building_blocks.md)